 9 nights accommodation on twin share basis in good quality lodges and camps; transfers as specified; services of a driver/guide; meals as specified; 1 gorilla trekking permit; 1 Kibale chimp trekking permit; game drives in QENP and boat cruise on the Kazinga Channel; Ishasha community project visit

-International flights and taxes; visas; travel insurance; optional 2nd gorilla trekking permit; optional excursions such as the guided forest walk and park fees in Bwindi, Bwindi community visit, Batwa community visit, Bigodi swamp walk; Ngamba island visit; items of a personal nature; tips
+International flights and taxes; visas; travel insurance; optional 2nd gorilla trek (currently £495); optional excursions such as the guided forest walk and park fees in Bwindi, Bwindi community visit, Batwa community visit, Bigodi swamp walk; Chamburu Gorge chimp trek, items of a personal nature; tips

 A comfy lodge in Buhoma, perfect as a base to trek to see the mountain gorillas of Bwindi Forest.

 Exclusive tented camp in an remote, unspoilt area of southern Queen Elizabeth National Park.